b-pub/btest/README.md

-The `embtest` library was started out of curiosity about how GoogleTest worked -- how does one define unit tests easily, with no configuration, and have simple execution? `Embtest` has not only scratched that itch, but has become useful in its own right.
+The `embtest` library was started out of curiosity about how GoogleTest worked -- how does one define unit tests easily, with no configuration, and have simple execution? `Embtest` has not only scratched that itch to define a statically-defined execution framework, but has become useful in its own right.

-The internals of `embtest` (and GoogleTest, Catch2, etc) must:
+Frameworks like `embtest` (and GoogleTest, Catch2, etc) must:
 * define tests during static initialization
 * register tests into a central registry/controller
-* provide runtime mechanisms to flag tests' results in a registry
+* provide runtime mechanisms to record tests' results in a registry
 * use abstract classes and object factories to create test instances

 ## Features